 The Wellcome Genome Campus is part of Wellcome, a global charitable foundation that exists to improve health for everyone by helping great ideas to thrive.
 Wellcome is a politically and financially independent organisation, supporting scientists and researchers, taking on big problems, fuelling imaginations, and sparking debate.

 Wellcome has been the de facto owner of the Wellcome Genome Campus estate since the establishment of what was then called the Sanger Centre, in 1992.
-Wellcome continues to support the Wellcome Sanger Institute, funding around 80% of the Institute’s work and operations.
+Wellcome continues to support the work of the Research Institutes – Wellcome Sanger Institute and EMBL-EBI – and the work of Wellcome Connecting Science and other entities on the Campus.

 The Wellcome Sanger Institute was responsible for sequencing one third of the human genome, as a partner in the Human Genome Project, which ran from 1990 until 2003.
 With Wellcome’s backing, the results were kept public, which meant researchers could freely and permanently access the data.